Kernel Density Estimation- Computation, Applications, and More

 Well, a non-parametric model is a method of assessment or evaluation wherein data values are not taken from a known pool or resources of information.
 Here, one takes data values after deriving them through underlying formulae or derivation methods post which the segregated data values are taken up for assessment or evaluation.
 In other words, all non-parametric models derive their data values and not pick them from a pool or from tabulated rows of statistical figures.

-Examples of Non-parametric data models
+Examples of Non parametric data models

 Here are certain examples of non-parametric data models you can have hands-on to: